k-vikingsson/WSTA_proj/report.md

 ### 2. NER

-Significant improvement can be made to the NER steps.
+Significant room for improvement is identified for the NER steps.
 While running against the dev set, only 19.3% of answers are extracted as entities.

 ### 3. Question type